tataton/react-curriculum-proposal/README.md

     ```
     (This is also a good time to `git commit` your project to version control.)

 * Now we're ready to start building our back-end, Node/Express server.
 We'll start very simple, and then progressively add the kind of functionality you might expect from a Node.js back end.
-We'll also be configuring the CRA server to act as a "proxy server"—to handle

     Install Express.js in the project directory:
     ```